 International Relations is a combined honours degree, which means you study it alongside another subject.
 Please see the 'Combine with...' tab for the list of possible subject combinations.
 You can also study the following combinations as single honours courses:

 As our courses are reviewed regularly as part of our quality assurance framework, the modules you can choose from may vary from those shown here.
-You can view detailed descriptions of some of the modules here.

 Year 1 and 2